 Broken down this looks like:

-• Small increase in metabolic rate
+• A small increase in metabolic rate

-• May decrease fat mass better than long chain fatty acids
+• May decrease fat mass better than long-chain fatty acids

 • Appears to increase the percentage of calories derived from lipids in obese persons